TreesClouds/eecs149-project/README.md

 	2. Ghost: `--ghost` or `-g`

 ## Integrating Wireless
-1. Connect the master BT module to your computer via USB cable and select the device.
-Check that it shows up as `/dev/ttyUSB0` with `ls /dev/ttyUSB*`.
+1. Connect the master BT module(s) to your computer via USB cable and select the device(s).
+Check that it shows up as something like `/dev/ttyUSB0` or `/dev/ttyUSB3` with `ls /dev/ttyUSB*`.
 If not, you may need to hold the USB cable there.
 2. You may need to give yourself permissions to use the device(s) (this example is for port 0):

        sudo chmod a+rw /dev/ttyUSB0